-5.1 Assessment and Decision to Transfuse The decision to transfuse blood components must be based on a clear clinical assessment and indication, considering any appropriate alternative to transfusion, and the known and potential risk of transfusion and the intended benefit.
-Studies of the use of red cell transfusion in adults suggest that morbidity, mortality, haemodynamic, pulmonary and oxygen transport variables often do not differ between restrictive strategies employing a haemoglobin (Hb) trigger of 70-80g/L and more liberal strategies using triggers of 100g/L.(1)

-Agreed Hb thresholds and indication can help avoid inappropriate transfusions.
-Laboratory test results should not be the sole deciding factor for transfusing blood components, clinical judgement, understanding of the symptom burden, and individual patient factors should be considered.
-Clinical judgement and an understanding of the symptom burden and individual patient factors should be considered.
+Assess Traceability Informed consent Monitor Sampling Check & administer Collect Assess As 5.1 Assessment and Decision to Transfuse The decision to transfuse blood components must be based on a clear clinical assessment and indication, considering any appropriate alternative to transfusion, and the known and potential risk of transfusion and the intended benefit.
+Studies of the use of red cell transfusion in adults suggest that morbidity, mortality, haemodynamic, pulmonary and oxygen transport variables often do not differ between restrictive strategies employing a haemoglobin (Hb) trigger of 70-80g/L and more liberal strategies using triggers of 100g/L.(1) Laboratory test results should not be the sole deciding factor for transfusing blood components.
+Clinical judgement and an understanding of the symptom burden and individual patient factors should also be considered.
 In 2020 The National Blood Transfusion Committee (NBTC) produced an update to the 2016 summary document, "Indication codes for Transfusion - an audit tool", reviewing the most recent guidelines and evidence around transfusion.
 The audit tool provides indication codes recommending Hb thresholds and rationale for transfusion in various clinical settings, to support assessment and decision-making.
-These can be accessed following the links below or on the free Blood Components App.

-- National Blood Transfusion Committee Recommendations & Responses - Blood Components Further information can be found from The Association of Anaesthetists' guidelines on the use of blood components and their alternatives.
+These can be accessed following the links below or on the free Blood Components App. - National Blood Transfusion Committee Recommendations & Responses - Blood Components Further information can be found from the Association of Anaesthetists' guidelines on the use of blood components and their alternatives.
 In addition to restrictive thresholds, NICE (2016) QS138 standard 3 emphasises the need to reassess the patient and recheck the haemoglobin levels after each unit of red cells given.
 This ensures that patients are not exposed to more components than are required, and therefore associated risk, to treat them and plays a significant role in avoiding Transfusion Associated Circulatory Overload (TACO).
 The TACO risk assessment should also be carried out at the point of initial assessment and decision-making to ensure any mitigating measures are taken, and the volume of blood authorised is appropriate.
-For more information on the TACO risk assessment, see Section 6.5.2 and for information on the NICE Quality Standard QS138 see Section 8.4.
-(2)
+For more information on the TACO risk assessment, see Section 6.5.2 and for information on the NICE Quality Standard QS138 see Section 8.4.(2)